 - Distance: 2.4 km, time 3 hours (total)

-- Level of difficulty: 3 – moderate, possible some steep sections
+- Level of difficulty: 3 – moderate, some steep sections

 Camping at Haukland Beach and Uttakleiv Beach

 Camping at Uttakleiv Beach: there is a ‘self service’, basic campsite at Uttakleiv Beach, checked twice daily by a warden.
 The ‘campsite’ is a flat-ish, grassy area at beach end, with some benches and tables provided, as well as a provisional sink & tap with cold water (open air), a two-toilet block and chemical toilet disposal point for campers.
-As I mentioned, it’s a self-service facility, to stay overnight at Uttakleiv Beach one has to pay at the ticket machine (small wooden hut, see photo below), prices in 2018:
+As I mentioned, it’s a self-service facility, so to stay overnight at Uttakleiv Beach you have to pay at the ticket machine (small wooden hut, see photo below).

 - chemical toilet disposal point 75 NOK

-Update June 2019 We re-visited Uttakleiv Beach in July 2019 Uttakleiv parking charges for 2019 have already increased, and are:
+Update June 2019 We re-visited Uttakleiv Beach in July 2019 Uttakleiv parking charges for 2019 have already increased, and were: